-Below you'll find all the details on these two Moto G9 phones - we'll also list any leaks and rumors when they emerge, but we haven't heard any on the unannounced members of the line.
+Below you'll find all the details on the three Moto G9 phones that are out so far - we'll also list any leaks and rumors when they emerge, but we haven't heard any on the unannounced members of the line.

 Cut to the chase

 - What is it?
 The next budget smartphone selection from Motorola